actiquest-dev/actiquest.github.io/membria/kcg-architect.md

 ### **The Advantage**

-This method drastically reduces transaction costs. [cite_start]The base network fee is paid once for the entire batch rather than for each individual micro-transaction[cite: 134].
+This method drastically reduces transaction costs. [cite_start]The base network fee is paid once for the entire batch rather than for each individual micro-transaction.
 For processes like consensus voting, where many small, similar events are generated in a short period, batching provides a significant efficiency gain and makes the system more economical to operate.

 ---